-When I wrote about why 4 out of 5 boats sink at the dock, I promised you that there would be another article on that 5th boat - the one that sinks underway.
-This is far more dangerous since you and your crew are aboard and not driving up to the marina to find your mast light sticking up out of your slip...
+When I wrote about why four out of five boats sink at the dock, I promised you that there would be another article on that fifth boat - the one that sinks underway.
+This is far more dangerous since you and your crew are aboard and not just driving up to the marina to find your mast light sticking up out of your slip.